FERS/CSRS Disability: The Necessary Forms

 The sheer amount of paperwork, alone, is overwhelming enough to make a healthy person uncomfortable.
 Just imagine how overwhelming it all must be for someone who is physically or psychologically disabled to deal with.

-At DeHaan Busse, we handle FERS disability claims from application to resolution.
+At The DeHaan Law Firm, we handle FERS disability claims from application to resolution.
 In cases where a claimant is denied, our attorneys handle the appeals process.
 Our firm also works with our FERS clients to arrange payment plans.
 We believe our clients should focus on recovering.